 Use a VPN service like Proton VPN

 A virtual private network (VPN) works by encrypting your Internet traffic between your device and the VPN server, which can be located in another country.
-Proton Mail provides a free VPN service that also shields DNS requests.
+Proton Mail provides a free VPN(new window) service that also shields DNS requests(new window).
 In this way, the government cannot block websites at the ISP or DNS level.
 Unfortunately, the VPN servers themselves can be blocked.
 If that happens, there are other options.

 Use different DNS servers